IMPORTANT

 Simple ways to save this summer

-Maximize your savings and lower your energy use
+Maximize savings and lower energy use

 Six ways to save